cbroms/pith/README.md

 ## Development

 Commands are written assuming installation on Linux.
-More generally, here are the steps that you need to take for installation on any other operating system:

--   Install and run the database (MongoDB)
--   Install and run the message queue/task queue (Redis)
--   Install Pith API's dependencies
--   Run the development server
+It has been used for Ubuntu 18.04 specifically.

-### Install the database
+### Install MongoDB

 We use MongoDB as the database for Pith.
 It can either be installed locally or on the cloud with MongoDB Atlas.
 To install it locally on your machine, follow [MongoDB's instructions](https://docs.mongodb.com/manual/installation/).

-### Environtment
+### Environment

 Add the following lines in a `.env` file to setup your connection to MongoDB and Redis.

 ```
+# If you use local MongoDB.
 MONGO_CONN=mongodb://localhost:27017/
 MONGO_CONN_TEST=mongodb://localhost:27017/

 # If you use [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) and have a connection string.
 #MONGO_CONN=mongodb+srv://<user>:<password>@<cluster>.mongodb.net/<dbname>?retryWrites=true&w=majority
 #MONGO_CONN_TEST=mongodb+srv://<user>:<password>@<cluster>.mongodb.net/<dbname-test>?retryWrites=true&w=majority

+# Redis
 REDIS_IP=localhost
 REDIS_PORT=6379
 ```